PX200 - 140W Voltage Amplifier

 |PCB trim-pot source||-OS2||Disables front panel adjustment|

 In bridged mode, two amplifiers are connected in series to double the output voltage range and power.
-For example, the Figure below shows the configuration to obtain ±200V across the load.
+For example, Figure 5 shows the configuration to obtain ±200V across the load.
 A ±5V signal applied to both inputs produces ±200V across the load.
 In bridged mode, only the Output+ terminal from each amplifier is used, the negative output terminal is not connected.
 Since there is no current returning through the negative terminal, the current monitor is disabled; however, the overload and protection features are unaffected.
-Common bridged-mode configurations are listed in the Table below.
+Common bridged-mode configurations are listed in Table 7.

 |Load Voltage||RMS Current||Positive Amp||Negative Amp|